 This section illustrates how to take advantage of hardware floating-point arithmetic to calculate successive approximations using Newton's method.
 You can use Newton's method to find numerical solutions to equations.
-As Example: Creating a Newton Iteration (page 264) describes, if x_n is an approximate solution to the equation f(x) = 0, then x{n+1} , given by the following formula, is typically a better approximation.
+As Example: Creating a Newton Iteration (page 269) describes, if is an approximate solution to the equation i, then i, given by the following formula, is typically a better approximation.